autisticvegan/practice/my-website/docs/Coding/Substring with Largest Variance.md

-# 2272 Substring with largest variance
+# Substring with largest variance
+- Lc 2272
 `
 The variance of a string is defined as the largest difference between the number of occurrences of any 2 characters present in the string.
 Note the two characters may or may not be the same.